codenvy/docs/src/main/_docs/admin-guide/admin-managing.md

 The default network in Docker is a "bridge" network.
 If your system will only require a single physical node, you can scale it with larger amounts of RAM using bridge networking (its default configuration).

 ## Scaling With Overlay Network (Linux Only)
+Each workspace node that you add will need to have Docker installed.
+It should be the same version of Docker that is installed on the master node running Codenvy.
+Additionally, the IP address of each workspace node must be publicly reachable by browsers.
+While each workspace is going to be clustered internally with Swarm, the nature of Swarm requires that each IP address is externally accessible.

 1. Collect the IP address of Codenvy `CODENVY-IP` from your master node.